 There are mechanical time-clock driven programmers and electronic programmers.
 Check that the clock dial / display isn’t stuck / working.
 If so, the program on/off timing will be wrong.
 The hot water and heating are controllable via the timed/off/constant switches found on your boiler or close to the boiler.

 If you have a thermostatic radiator valve, turn up the thermostat setting.
-If you have a conventional radiator valve, try and adjusting the setting.
+For a conventional radiator valve, try adjusting the setting.
 If no change occurs after you’ve adjusted the settings, you have a fault with your radiator valve and will need to call Westward to check the system and repair as necessary.

-One of the key problems we find when asked to investigate poor heating performance is that the radiators are often badly balanced which means some radiators have more water flow than others and some instances the radiators have never been balanced correctly.
+One of the key problems we find when asked to investigate poor heating performance is that the radiators are often badly balanced.
+This means some radiators have more water flow than others and some instances the radiators have never been balanced correctly.
 As a temporary measure, by turning down the radiator valves on the ‘good’ radiators you can improve the system balance.

 Westward’s Heating engineers can set up and balance all your Flow Regulation Valves, Boiler and room thermostats, and adjust your pump speed to provide the temperature you want in every room .